-Warm and bespoke, our hotel and service bridge the gap between neighbor and traveler, through a common love of the city’s spirit.
+Warm and bespoke, the hotel and service bridge the gap between neighbor and traveler, through a common love of the city’s spirit.
 Built on a culture of community, Hotel Kansas City is a platform that celebrates local musicians, distillers, entrepreneurs, and performers alike.
-We invite you to uncover a Kansas City adventure of your own within the walls of the hotel, inspiring a sense of extraordinary freedom.
+Uncover a Kansas City adventure of your own within the walls of the hotel, and find a sense of extraordinary freedom.

 WHERE MEMBERS OF THE KANSAS CITY CLUB ONCE RECHARGED, HOTEL KANSAS CITY NOW SETS A NEW STANDARD FOR GRAND HOSPITALITY IN KANSAS CITY AND BEYOND.